 "I think being African champions has given us a huge lift.
 I think the mentality of the team has changed in the past couple of years, we believe now that we can go into every game and win," Mikel told Goal while receiving the 2013 Goal Nigeria Player of the Year award.

 "I think the Africa Cup of Nations has given us a lot of belief to go into the World Cup - I know we can do well."

-The Super Eagles have already had a taste of what to expect next year after their campaign in the 2013 Confederations Cup saw them win against Tahiti and lose against Uruguay and Spain.
+The Super Eagles already have had a taste of what to expect next year after their campaign in the 2013 Confederations Cup saw them win against Tahiti and lose against Uruguay and Spain.